yllvar/Pump-Launch-Analysis/README.md

    - Real-time monitoring
    - Event-driven updates

-### Performance Considerations

-1. **Rate Limiting**
-   - Implements backoff strategies
-   - Manages API quotas
-   - Prevents service disruption

-2. **Resource Management**
-   - Efficient memory usage
-   - Controlled API calls
-   - Optimized data processing

-3. **Error Recovery**
-   - Graceful degradation
-   - Service continuity
-   - Data integrity preservation

-### The code is incomplete and lack of useful value, for Future Design Considerations:
+### The code is incomplete and lack of useful values, for Future Design Considerations:

 The architecture supports future enhancements:
 - Additional analysis modules